hplp/rfautomata/README.md

 # mslrExtractor

-The mslrExtractor program extracts the learn-to-rank feature matrix (X) and resulting rank score (y) from MSLR data.
+The mslrExtractor program extracts the learn-to-rank feature matrix (X) and resulting rank score vector (y) from the MSLR LETOR data.
 The data can be obtained from Microsoft's website.

 -i: Input MSLR data file